feincms/feincms-oembed/README.rst

-``feincms-oembed`` converts standard URLs from more than 200 content providers into embedded videos, images and rich article previews by letting Embedly_ to the hard work.
+``feincms-oembed`` converts standard URLs from more than 200 content providers into embedded videos, images and rich article previews by letting Embedly_ or another oEmbed provider to the hard work.

 It's stunningly simple to use: